-1 4.1-53-02.
+4.1-53-02.
 Registration of livestock medicine.

-2 The commissioner shall register any livestock medicine that does not violate this chapter, 3 upon the completion of an application by the manufacturer or distributor of the livestock 4 medicine and the payment of the registration fee prescribed in section 4.1-53-04.
-Registration of 5 livestock medicine is valid for a two-year period beginning July first and ending June thirtieth of 6 every even-numbered year unless it is canceled by the commissioner because a change is 7 made in the ingredients or formula of the livestock medicine or in the name, brand, or trademark 8 under which the medicine is sold.
-In the event of any change, the medicine must be registered 9 once again through an original application with the commissioner.
-10 The certificate of registration must include a disclosure of the name and quantity or 11 proportion of each active ingredient and the names of the inert ingredients or fillers.
-12 4.1-53-03.
+The commissioner shall register any livestock medicine that does not violate this chapter, upon the completion of an application by the manufacturer or distributor of the livestock medicine and the payment of the registration fee prescribed in section 4.1-53-04.
+Registration of livestock medicine is valid for a two-year period beginning July first and ending June thirtieth of every even-numbered year unless it is canceled by the commissioner because a change is made in the ingredients or formula of the livestock medicine or in the name, brand, or trademark under which the medicine is sold.
+In the event of any change, the medicine must be registered once again through an original application with the commissioner.

+The certificate of registration must include a disclosure of the name and quantity or proportion of each active ingredient and the names of the inert ingredients or fillers.

+4.1-53-03.
 Regulations for sale.

-13 A person may not sell, offer for sale, expose for sale, or possess with the intent to sell, any 14 livestock medicine: 15 1.
-Tha at is sold under a name, brand, trademark, or labeling that is misleading, deceptive, 16 fals e, or dangerous to animals under the conditions of use prescribed in the labeling or 17 adv vertising; 18 2.
-Tha at purports to cure any infectious disease of domestic animals for which no genuine 19 cur e is known; 20 3.
-Tha at has not been registered by the commissioner for sale in this state; 21 4.
-Tha at does not have printed or written upon the label of each package sold at retail, in 22 type e not less than one-fourth the size of the largest type on the package: 23 a.
-The common name, in English, of all active ingredients in the order of their 24 predominance in the product; 25 b.
-A statement of the actual percentage or relative amounts of each ingredient 26 active and inert, unless exemptions are established by rules adopted by the 27 commissioner; 28 C. The net contents, by weight, measure, or numerical count of the package; 29 d.
-The name and principal address of the manufacturer or person responsible for 30 placing the livestock medicine on the market; and 31 e.
-Complete and explicit directions for use of the medicine.
+A person may not sell, offer for sale, expose for sale, or possess with the intent to sell, any livestock medicine:

+- 1. That is sold under a name, brand, trademark, or labeling that is misleading, deceptive, false, or dangerous to animals under the conditions of use prescribed in the labeling or advertising; - 2.
+That purports to cure any infectious disease of domestic animals for which no genuine cure is known: - 3.
+That has not been registered by the commissioner for sale in this state; - 4.
+That does not have printed or written upon the label of each package sold at retail, in type not less than one-fourth the size of the largest type on the package: - a.
+The common name, in English, of all active ingredients in the order of their predominance in the product; - b.
+A statement of the actual percentage or relative amounts of each ingredient active and inert, unless exemptions are established by rules adopted by the commissioner; - c.
+The net contents, by weight, measure, or numerical count of the package; - d.
+The name and principal address of the manufacturer or person responsible for placing the livestock medicine on the market: and - e.
+Complete and explicit directions for use of the medicine. - 5.
+If the contents of the package as originally manufactured have been removed in whole or in part, and other contents have been placed in the package.